resume-studio/template-guidelines/README.md

 ## Sections

 All fields/sections are optional ➡️ a missing field/section should not break the design.
+There's no need to design every option.
+However, the behavior should be predictable enough.

 ### Personal details